Avoid Going Out of Business

 Step 10 – Think Outside the Box

-I hope 10 Steps to Avoid Going Out of Business has provided educational value to you.
+I hope Avoid Going Out of Business – 10 Steps to Avoiding Bankruptcy (Link) has provided educational value to you.
 Before my coaching on this subject, few of my clients were following these Best Practices.
 I hope you will take my advice to heart.
 If you follow these ten steps early and consistently, you’re much less likely to get into trouble.

 If you want more articles like this, please “Like” or “Heart” me.”
 Thank you!

-If you’ve liked this blog post, you’ll love my FREE Business Coaching Newsletter (Link)!
-My Newsletter covers everyday business problems that I’ve helped clients with that you’re likely to experience.
-Topics include hiring, firing, managing employees, review processes, finding the right accountant and lawyer, and so much more.
-I predict you’ll use it as your go-to-guide when issues arise.
+My FREE Business Coaching Newsletter (Link) covers business problems that I’ve helped clients solve that you are likely to experience.
+Topics include hiring, firing, managing employees, review processes, finding the right accountant and lawyer, creating your business website and so much more.
+I predict you will use these newsletters as your go-to-guide when issues arise.

 Learn More About Me: https://linkedin.com/in/kennethervinyoung (Link)